-The risk that a counterparty, or obligor, fails to meet contractual obligations to Swedbank and the risk that collateral will not cover the claim.
-Credit risk also includes counterparty risks, concentration risk, and settlement risk.
+The risk that a borrower will fail to meet their contractual obligations to Swedbank and the risk that pledged collateral will not cover the claim.
+Credit risk also includes counterparty risk, concentration risk and settlement risk.

-For Swedbank, whose customer base mainly consists of private individuals and small and medium-sized companies, credit risk is the predominant risk.
-Credit risks can be found on the asset side of the balance sheet, mainly in the form of lending to customers, but also outside the balance sheet in the form of loan commitments to customers and guarantees, which could entail increased future credit risk.
-Swedbank’s lending to the public largely consists of mortgages in Sweden, with low risk.
-They are primarily financed through borrowing from the capital market in the form of covered bonds.
-Corporate lending is dominated by small and medium-sized companies in Sweden and is mainly financed through funds deposited by the public.
-The level of risk here is somewhat higher, though still relatively low.
-The risk in lending to the Baltic countries is also higher, but differs between the countries.
-Estonia, which joined the eurozone in 2011, has recovered the fastest of the Baltic countries and is considered to have a lower risk profile than Latvia and Lithuania.
+Swedbank’s customer base, which mainly consists of private individuals and small and medium-sized companies, is designed such that credit risk – Swedbank’s predominant risk – is low.
+Credit risks can be found on the asset side of the balance sheet, mainly in the form of lending to customers, but also outside the balance sheet in the form of loan commitments to customers and guarantees, which could entail a future credit risk.
+Swedbank’s lending to the public largely consists of mortgages in Sweden with low risk.
+Corporate lending is dominated by small and medium-sized companies in Sweden.
+The risk level here is higher, but still relatively low.
+The risk in lending to the Baltic countries is slightly higher than in the Swedish portfolio, but has gradually decreased since the financial crisis.

 Swedbank maintains a well diversified and balanced credit portfolio with a low risk profile.
 Lending is made to solvent customers with satisfactory collateral.
 Diversification, which is sought within and between sectors and lending segments, contributes to low concentration risks.
 A strong risk culture and a lending process distinguished by duality create a balance between risk and return.